An Implementation of the Extended Tower Number Field Sieve using 4d Sieving in a Box and a Record Computation in Fp4: Introduction

 The structure of this paper is as follows: In Section 2, we give an overview of computing discrete logs using ExTNFS.
-In section 3, sieving in a 4d box (orthotope) is described, and we give implementation details.
-In section 4, we describe the descent step in detail.
-In section 5 we give details of the record computation in $\F_{p^4}$ of 512 bits field size.
-In section 6 we conclude and outline future possible work.
+In section 3, sieving in a 4-dimensional box (orthotope) is described, and we give implementation details.
+In section 4, we compare statistics of sieving in a 4-dimensional orthotope with sieving in a 4-dimensional hypersphere.
+In section 5, we outline the descent step, and describe our new method, including a complexity analysis.
+In section 6 we give details of the record computation in $\F_{p^4}$ of 512 bits field size.
+In section 7 we conclude and outline future possible work.